 And don’t worry about learning a language that you “will never use again in my life”.
 You never know when it will be useful.
-People used to tell me Arabic was pointless until I found myself lost in Brussels and the only person around was a Somali woman who didn’t speak English, I didn’t speak French, BUT AAH HAAAM, we spoke in Arabic, lady showed me the way, me no lost anymore, now tell me Arabic is pointless again!!
+People used to tell me Arabic was pointless until I found myself lost in Brussels and the only person around was a Somali woman who didn’t speak English, I didn’t speak French, BUT AAH HAAAM, we could speak Arabic, the lady showed me the way, BAM! no lost anymore, now tell me Arabic is pointless again!!

 Especially for young people, again, we can become pretty insecure with things sometimes, we are insecure to do things alone, to go places, to speak to people, to solve problems, to look for a job, to start in a new job, we are insecure about getting lost and asking for help!

 Plus we can say that this is an anxious generation, I have never heard about so many people having anxiety as we have nowadays.

 When you start traveling, you will be taking most of these things as a normal routine, we lose fears, we get used to things, we learn to live by ourselves and with time we start building confidence in ourselves.

 We learn that it is not such a big issue talking to people, as this is the easiest way to get help if you are lost, for example.
 If you are a solo traveler, you will have to start making new friends, or overtime, you will have to do things alone, and you will see it is not that scary monster you thought it was once.

 The first time I heard that it made so much sense.
 I totally clicked!
 Your being is defined by what happens to it during life, the situations you put yourself today is what will define you tomorrow, it is from the experiences that we learn, we change.